Correcting Contextual Deletions in DNA Nanopore Readouts: Capacity bounds for the extremal contextual deletion channel

 We now prove injectivity of $\fD_{k,1}$ on $\cH'_n$. \begin{lemma} $\fD_{k,1}$ is injective on $\cH'_n$.
 That is, for each $\mathbf{x}\in\cH'_n$, we can uniquely recover $\mathbf{x}$ from $\mathbf{y}=\fD_{k,1}(\mathbf{x})$. \end{lemma} \begin{IEEEproof}[Proof of \Cref{lem:H_o_n_UD}] We proceed to prove an actually stronger statement that $\fD_{k,1}$ is injective on $\cH'\coloneqq \bigcup_{n=1}^{\infty}\cH'_n$.

 Note that decoding can be performed by scanning the output from left to right, since contextual deletions can be seen as being applied sequentially from right to left.
+See the proof of \Cref{thm:GV} for a rigorous characterization for this property.
 Therefore, it suffices to show that when scanning an output $\mathbf{y}\in\fD_{k,1}(\cH')$ from left to right and encountering a run of length at least $k$, there is only one way to add back the deleted bit following that run.